 Edwin F. David

-Dr. Edwin F. David is an Assistant Head of the Engineering Division at MIT Lincoln Laboratory.
+Dr. Edwin F. David is the head of the Engineering Division at MIT Lincoln Laboratory.
 He joined the Laboratory in 1998 as a technical staff member in the Systems and Analysis Group, supporting the Air Vehicle Survivability program.
 His research focused on modeling, simulation, and testing of navigation and guidance systems, sensor systems, and directed energy systems.
 In this role, he supported the Defense Science Board Task Force for the Global Positioning System space segment modernization.
 He also served as program manager for the Directed Energy Countermeasures Assessment Team.

-Dr. David's interests also include teaching and academic collaborations, particularly for system concept development and systems analysis bridging multiple disciplines in science and engineering.
+David's interests also include teaching and academic collaborations, particularly for system concept development and systems analysis bridging multiple disciplines in science and engineering.

-Dr. David earned a BS degree in chemistry from the University of Rhode Island and a PhD degree in physical chemistry from the University of Illinois at Urbana-Champaign.
+David earned a BS degree in chemistry from the University of Rhode Island and a PhD degree in physical chemistry from the University of Illinois at Urbana-Champaign.